opsmop/opsmop/docs/source/faq.rst

 network and active monitoring.
 This is simply not a good fit for our architecture.
 OpsMop's policies will describe a local system, and then the orchestration features to come may describe a collection of systems and the orders of application across those systems.

-Are you going to support Rolling Updates?
+Do you support Rolling Updates?
 -----------------------------------------

+Yes, see :ref:`push_advanced_tricks`.

-Maybe?
-We would encourage most folks to adopt Immutable Systems for cloud based deployments, and get into a red/green, blue/black, chartreuse/magenta type deployment pattern that does not involve rolling updates over a load balancer.
-However, this isn't out of question, because some of the fine grained control to do this is useful in implementing Canary deployments, which some people are interested in.
+We would encourage most folks to adopt Immutable Systems for cloud based deployments, and get into a red/green, blue/black, chartreuse/magenta type deployment pattern that does not involve rolling updates over a load balancer where you can, but the push mode orchestrator is exceptionally flexible and is designed for this sort of thing.

 What's The Audience For This Tool?
 ----------------------------------

 Basically the audience for OpsMop should be the people that like OpsMop's current direction or where they like where it is going.
-OpsMop should be a good fit for image preparation, management of stateful servers, deploying clouds themselves, and ad-hoc management tasks of all kinds.
+OpsMop should be a good fit for image preparation, management of stateful servers, deploying clouds on physical hardware, and ad-hoc management tasks of all kinds.

 Many people want a CM tool to describe image build state, because it is hard to reuse and manage complex bash scripts for describing